-You try to add a subdomain to an existing domain in a Microsoft cloud service such as Office 365, Windows Intune, or Microsoft Azure by using the New-MSOLDomain
+You try to add a subdomain to an existing domain in a Microsoft cloud service such as Office 365, Microsoft Intune, or Microsoft Azure by using the New-MSOLDomain

 cmdlet.
 However, you receive the following error message:

 New-MsolDomain: Unable to add this domain.
 It is a subdomain and its authentication type is different from the authentication type of the root domain.